SpaYco/elixir-fly/docs/notes.md

 ## Experience

 This has been a great challenge!
 I've never used Elixir, Phoenix, or LiveView, it's been fun learning it and making it work! knowing rails has helped, and I was able to do it much quicker, but the most challenging part for me was the LiveView, while I was able to learn how I can make a LiveView trigger with user interaction, that's where most tutorials have stopped until I found that I can recall the fetching every X amount of seconds (however, I still don't think this is the most efficient way, so please let me know if there are better ways!)
+I'm super excited to work on Elixir more and discover all of its capabilities.

 ## what you built and what you didn't build